Cumbria shootings: Possible motives

-There has been speculation that Bird may have had a grudge against people associated with the Sellafield nuclear power plant where he had worked as a joiner, resigning in 1990 following an allegation of theft of wood from the plant.
-He was subsequently convicted and given a twelve-month suspended sentence.
+Bird may have had a grudge against people associated with the Sellafield nuclear power plant where he had worked as a joiner, resigning in 1990 following an allegation of theft of wood from the plant.
+He was convicted and given a twelve-month suspended sentence.
 Three of the dead were former plant employees, although there is no evidence that any were involved with his resignation.

-Terry Kennedy, a fellow taxi driver who described himself as one of Bird's best friends, and was wounded by Bird, has claimed that he had a relationship with a Thai girl or woman he met on holiday in Pattaya, Thailand.
-It has been further claimed by another friend of Bird that he had sent £1,000 to the "girlfriend", who subsequently ended their relationship via a text message; he added that Bird had been "made a fool out of".

-It has also been speculated that Bird had been involved with a family dispute over his father's will, after his death in 1998.
-The speculation was heightened when it was revealed that he had targeted and killed both his twin, David, and the family's solicitor, Kevin Commons, in his attacks.
+Bird may have had a family dispute over his father's will after his death in 1998.
+Speculation heightened when it was revealed that he had killed both his twin, David, and the family's solicitor, Kevin Commons.

-Police investigating the killings have also found that Bird was the subject of an ongoing tax investigation by HM Revenue and Customs for tax evasion and the threat of possible future prosecution and punishment might have contributed to his actions.
-According to Mark Cooper, a fellow taxi driver who had known him for fifteen years, Bird had accumulated £60,000 in a secret bank account and was worried he would be sent to prison for hiding the cash from the government.
-He reportedly believed his brother and the solicitor were conspiring to send him to prison for tax evasion; in the three days before the killings, Bird called his brother forty-four times.
+Bird was subject to an ongoing investigation by HM Revenue and Customs for tax evasion.
+According to Mark Cooper, a fellow taxi driver who had known him for fifteen years, Bird had accumulated £60,000 in a secret bank account.
+He reportedly believed his brother and the solicitor were conspiring to have him imprisoned for tax evasion; Bird called his brother forty-four times in the three days before the killings.

 Reactions

 Official responses and visits

 Prime Minister David Cameron was joined by several other MPs in expressing the House of Commons members' shock and horror at the events during Prime Minister's Questions.
 Home Secretary Theresa May expressed her regret at the deaths and paid tribute to the response of the emergency services.
 The Cabinet met to discuss the shootings and May later made a statement on the Cumbria incident to the House of Commons on 3 June 2010.
 Cameron and May visited the affected region on 4 June 2010 to meet victims, officials and local people.
-Jamie Reed (Labour), the local MP for Copeland, called the incident the "blackest day in our community's history".
+Jamie Reed, the MP for Copeland, called the incident the "blackest day in our community's history".

 On the evening of 2 June, Queen Elizabeth II said she was "deeply shocked" by the shootings and shared the nation's "grief and horror".
 Prince Charles visited Whitehaven on 11 June 2010 to meet members of the community affected by the tragedy.